cuvva/terms/terms.md

 Cuvva’s Car Sharing feature can merely help Lenders and Borrowers connect.
 Cuvva does not own or control any vehicle listed or insured through Cuvva.
 The contract to lend or borrow a vehicle is directly between the Lender and Borrower.

 For Cuvva’s Car Sharing feature, Cuvva acts as agent to the Lender to collect any payment owed by the Borrower to the Lender for Car Sharing (see Section 14 below for more detail).
+In particular, Lenders and Borrowers must avoid committing any Harmful Behaviour via Cuvva.
+“Harmful Behaviour” means posting, creating, messaging or publishing anything defamatory, libellous, offensive, harassing, obscene, malicious, discriminatory or which may otherwise be harmful, distressing, inappropriate or unacceptable.
+Cuvva may take such action as it considers necessary to ensure that Lenders and Borrowers are using our app and Car Sharing features in an appropriate manner, and to protect Lenders and Borrowers from any Harmful Behaviours.
+You can report any Harmful Behaviour by other users to us via the flag function in the app or by email to [support@cuvva.com](mailto:support@cuvva.com).

 ## 12. Providing information when sharing vehicles